Chairman of the Board of Veterans' Appeals

 The chairman of the Board of Veterans' Appeals is a senior position within the United States Department of Veterans Affairs that is responsible for the operation and policies of the Board of Veterans' Appeals, which is the administrative tribunal within the department responsible for holding hearings and issuing decisions on behalf of the Secretary regarding veterans' claims for benefits and services.

 The chairman ranks equivalent to a department Assistant Secretary and is nominated by the President and confirmed by the Senate for a six-year term, must be appointed as a Veterans Law Judge, and must be a licensed attorney in good standing in a state or territory.

 The current official performing chairman duties is Kenneth Arnold, the Board's Vice Chairman.
 The most recent confirmed Chairman was Jaime Areizaga-Soto of Virginia, who was nominated by President Joe Biden on April 25, 2022 and confirmed by the Senate on August 4, 2022.
 Although his term was not set to expire until 2028, he submitted his resignation on January 15, 2025, citing his mobilization for a two-year active-duty tour, leaving the Second Trump administration to name his successor.
 On August 1, 2025, President Trump nominated Terrance Gorman, of Florida as Areizaga-Soto's replacement, however, his nomination was withdrawn without explanation a month later.

+On June 1, 2026, President Trump nominated Maria Chapa Lopez for the position.